lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/1_Use_Source_Repositories_for_Code.md

-# Use GCE Virtual Machines for Compute
+# Use Source Repositories for Code Source Control

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**